passcod/thebook/book.md

   english 'ay', as in 'May', or 'eh'.
 "Ale" is *not* pronounced like the beverage, but a bit like 'Ah-l-eh'.
 - 'v', in Shvn's language, is pronounced 'uh'.
 In other languages, it is the normal 'v'.
-"Shvn" is thus pronounced a bit like the English name Sean.
+"Shvn" is thus pronounced a bit like the English name Sean, and like the verb 'to shun'.

 Language
 --------